-The Pennsylvania Care Partnership is excited to invite you to participate in our Cultural and Linguistic Competency Pilot Project Program by 5:00 PM on August 9, 2019.
+The Pennsylvania Care Partnership is excited to invite you to submit an application for our Cultural and Linguistic Competency Pilot Project Program by 5:00 PM on August 9, 2019.

 In 2015, we hosted our inaugural CLC Pilot Project with York, Northumberland, and Montgomery counties.
 In 2017 we expanded the program to include Luzerne, Crawford and York Counties.
 To date, the program has provided valuable seed grants for innovative projects that have enhanced CLC programming across the state.
 Given the noted success, we are offering this unique technical assistance program in 2019.

 The overarching goal is to incorporate culturally and linguistically competent methods into the Pennsylvania county system of care programs using the expertise of the county leadership team, PA Care Partnership implementation team, youth, family, system partners, and community members.
 The project duration is six months beginning August 2019, and concluding in February 2020.